ABTgan/Public/README.md

 # Public
-Finalised scripts which are labelled
+This directory contains finalised scripts which are labelled/commented.